-This is making frontend testing a critical part of the workflow for software development teams to focus on, ensuring the quality of your technology throughout its lifecycle.
+This is making frontend testing a must-have step of the workflow for software development teams to focus on, ensuring the quality of your technology throughout its lifecycle.

 This article contains everything you need to know about frontend testing, and how you can apply it to your latest technology products and applications.